Independent inquiry called for in FCC’s secretive cyberattack claims

 Public interest is high in the net neutrality proceeding for which the electronic comment filing system (ECFS) has chiefly been used over the last few months.
 An attack on that system, numerous officials have indicated, is a serious matter.
 And then there’s the question of the millions of clearly fraudulent comments.
 What’s going on over there, they ask?

-Senator Brian Schatz (D-HI) and Representative Mike Pallone (D-NJ) clearly felt that the FCC has failed to answer their own questions and those of others.
+Senator Brian Schatz (D-HI) and Representative Mike Pallone (D-NJ) clearly felt that the FCC has failed to answer their questions and those of others.
 In a letter to GAO head Gene Dodaro, first acquired by Gizmodo, they write:

 It appears that these attacks were meant to inhibit or limit public comment on this important proceeding, raising doubts about the efficacy of the FCC’s public comment process.
 Separately, the ECFS has been flooded with fake comments related to the net neutrality proceeding, which undermines this critical component of the FCC’s rule-making process.
 The FCC’s lack of action in preventing or mitigating this issue is also cause for concern.
 In fact, taken together, these situations raise serious questions about how the public makes its thoughts known to the FCC and how the FCC develops the record it uses to justify decisions reached by the agency.